tonyspiro/php-grunt-boilerplate/README.md

   - Add your css combined files
   - Add your js combined files

-### In development grunt will:
-1. Process your LESS files into multiple CSS files in the header.php file for development.
-2. Lint your configured javascript files for issues with JSHint.

-### In production grunt will:
-1. Process your LESS files and minify your CSS into ONE MINIFIED CSS FILE.
-2. Lint your javascript for issues with JSHint.
-3. Minify and compile your javascript into ONE MINIFIED JAVACRIPT FILE.

-### In development your index.php file will include:
+### In development:
-1. All src/css files specified in the config.php file.
+1. Your index.php file will include src/css files specified in the config.php file.
-2. All src/js files specified in the config.php file.
+2. Your index.php file will include all src/js files specified in the config.php file.

-### In production
+### In production:
-And just flip the switch into production and notice there's only one minified css file in the head, one js- file and one js file from the dist folder:
+Just flip the switch into production and notice there's only one minified css file in the head, one minified js file in the `<head>` and one minified js file before the `</body>` tag.

 Feel free to fork or open up issues for suggested features.
 Find me on twitter [@tonyspiro](http://twitter.com/tonyspiro).